 Kristin Hannah’s novels are the perfect blend of emotional character development and masterful storytelling, and her book recommendations hold that same gripping blend.
-We’re always excited to read a new recommendation from her so we’ve rounded up six powerful novels she’s gushed about over the years.
+We’re always excited to read a new recommendation from her so we’ve rounded up seven powerful novels she’s gushed about over the years.
 We hope these stories of heart and bravery keep you reading away.
 For more, check out our list of books to read for Kristin Hannah fans.

 “A lush, romantic historical mystery with a unique setting.
-TIFFANY BLUES explores an interesting lost bit of American history and gives us a heroine to root for."
+TIFFANY BLUES explores an interesting lost bit of American history and gives us a heroine to root for." —Kristin Hannah

 Set in Jazz Age New York, TIFFANY BLUES follows twenty-four-year-old gifted painter, Jenny Bell, who’s invited to a prestigious summer artists’ colony run by Louis Comfort Tiffany of Tiffany & Co. fame.
 But Jenny’s traumatic past creeps in and haunts her in the hallways.
 The competition grows in intensity between the artists until, one night, amid a secret romance and extravagant parties, the threads in Jenny’s life come to a head, threatening everything she holds dear.